bastoica/SREGym/README.md

 demonstrates usages of these MCP tools in an agent.

 ## Acknowledgements
-Thank you to [Laude Institute](https://www.laude.org/) for supporting this project.
+We thank the [Laude Institute](https://www.laude.org/) for supporting this project.

 ## License
 Licensed under the [MIT](LICENSE.txt) license.